CoolNeon/arduino-tcl/README.txt

 Green:  Data
 Blue:   Ground

-If you're cutting and connecting individual LEDs, the color coding is somewhat different, with the following mappings:

-Red:    +5V
-Green:  Clock
-White:  Data
-Blue:   Ground

 If you are using a small number of LEDs the Arduino itself can provide power to the strand, but for a significant number of lights (greater than 5) an external power source should be attached.
 The Arduino will control the lights